The Origin of the Brunists: Epilogue: Return

 Miller turns out to be alive after all, having been rescued by Happy Bottom.
 He is recovering slowly at the hospital.
 While he is all in favor of leaving West Condon, Happy won't hear of it.
 As motivation, she tells him the Brunists are certainly going to return on their first anniversary, knowing he will want to cover that story.

 Mine disaster source

-On December 21, 1951, there was a major explosion about 8 PM at a coal mine in West Frankfort, Illinois.
-119 men were killed, and as in the novel, there was one survivor, who had been found with a small group separated from the rest.
+On December 21, 1951, a major explosion about 8 p.m. at a coal mine in West Frankfort, Illinois, killed 119 men, and as in the novel, there was one survivor, who had been found with a small group separated from the rest.
 Also as in the novel, the local high school basketball game, begun at 7:30, was abandoned, and the gymnasium was converted into a temporary morgue.

 Coover, at the time, was attending college in Carbondale, Illinois, two counties away.
 His family lived in Herrin, one county away, where his father was a newspaper editor.